royroyzhong/Simp.Com/README.md

 > - Used Socket.IO in application to enable real-time, bi-directional communication between buyer and seller supporting customer support feature.
 > - Improved UI to be more responsive and user-friendly.
 - Guanghua(Gavin) Yang
 > I designed and implemented the NavWrapper component which consist of navigator and header.
 As well, I designed the data visualization dashboard for seller, who is able to see monthly sale overview, order statistics, and most popular products in charts.
-Furthermore, I re-designed the cartSlice, orderSlice, and their corresponding schemas at backend when optimizing the user actions and REST API.
+Furthermore, I re-designed the cartSlice, buyerSlice, sellerSlice, and their corresponding schemas at backend when optimizing the user actions and REST API.
 - Lichuan(Isabella) Yang
 > I worked on building instant email notification once wanted items has been restocked using NodeMailer to users who added a product with insufficient storage to their wishlist.
 In addition, I implemented Drag & Drop to allow image uploads.
 Furthermore, I created the UI for cart and order tracking as well as sending requests to backend based on user actions.
 - Qintu(Quinn) Tao